james-trayford/strauss/docs/start.rst

 Text-to-speech
 **************

-Fot text-to-speech (TTS) functionality, there are a couple of options: _system_ and _AI_ text to speech.
+For text-to-speech (TTS) functionality, there are a couple of options: *system* and *AI* text to speech.

-If you would like to use system AI, you will need to install the (as of writing) cutting-edge `pyttsx3` dependency, with
+If you would like to use system TTS, you will need to install the (as of writing) cutting-edge `pyttsx3` dependency, with

 .. code-block:: bash

    pip install --no-cache-dir --extra-index-url https://test.pypi.org/simple/ pyttsx3==2.99

-If you would like to use AI text-to-speech instead, you can instead install strauss requesting the optional :code:`AI-TTS` dependency:
+If you would like to use AI text-to-speech instead, you can instead install strauss requesting the optional :code:`AI-TTS` dependency, which installs the :code:`kokoro` and :code:`coqui` engines:

 .. code-block:: bash